JackkGGs/EfJobR/README.md

   - **Dynamic Responses**: Parameters of the LLM are randomised on every message it receives.
   - **Private**: Received and sent messages are not directly visible to the bot's program executor.
 It is multi-layer encrypted, and the encryption is randomised for every message received and sent.
   - **Efficient**: Low system requirements.
 Internet speeds are not a big deal, as latency is more important.
 50ms is already very responsive.
+  - **Multilingual**: Supports a wide range of languages.
+You can even use Akkadian if you insist.

 ## Installation and Setup